Compagnacci

 of the cadet branch, one of whom married a Sforza princess.
 The Compagnacci were dedicated pleasure seekers who dressed finely and partied with music as an accompaniment.
 Their influence was reinforced by support they picked up during street demonstrations.
 In time the Compagnacci won votes in the Great Council.

 In popular culture

-An opera, I Compagnacci was written by Italian composer Primo Riccitelli in the early twentieth century and performed in Rome.
+An opera, I Compagnacci, was written by Italian composer Primo Riccitelli in the early twentieth century and performed in Rome, at the Teatro Costanzi, and by the Metropolitan Opera.